WesVanVugt/composite-map/readme.md

 # composite-map

-A module for mapping between multi-part keys and values.
+A module for mapping between multi-part keys and values

 ## Install